Do you want to know the secret of the Ultimate Penetration Frame trick by Magic Wagon?

 The gap between Plexiglass 1 and Plexiglass 2 is blocked by the slider.

-I think the gap between the two plexiglass is wide enough for the brass rods to go through it.
+The gap between the two plexiglass should be wide enough for the brass rods to go through it.

-That’s why it needs a slider to hide it.
+That’s why it needs a broad slider to hide it.

 Yes, that is the gap where the three brass rods go through.